Student Services

 Our residence halls are an extension of the classroom; we seek to provide experiences that will help our residents develop into global citizen.
 We are committed to providing our students with an inclusive, healthy and welcoming home.

 Campus housing is available for all students.
 NYU Tandon School of Engineering does not provide housing for students’ families.
-Inquiries about campus housing should be made to the Office of Residence Life and Housing Services at (212) 998-4600.
+Inquiries about campus housing should be made to the Office of Residence Life and Housing Services at housing@nyu.edu or (212) 998-4600.

 Campus Housing Facility

 On the Brooklyn campus, the Donald F. and Mildred Topp Othmer Residence Hall is an 18-story building that houses more than 400 students in both traditional and apartment-style suites.
 The residence includes student lounges, study rooms, laundry facilities, outdoor space and 24-hour security.
-Two full-time professional residence-life staff members work with graduate and undergraduate student resident assistants and security personnel.
+Full-time professional residence-life staff members work with graduate and undergraduate student resident assistants and security personnel.

 The Clark Residence is connected to the St. George Residence - Weller Building and Studio Building - and occupies the site of the former St. George Hotel in one of New York City’s most desirable neighborhoods, Brooklyn Heights.
 Just one subway stop from lower Manhattan, the Clark Residence is within walking distance to NYU Tandon School of Engineering’s MetroTech campus, shopping, dining on Montague Street and a short walk to the Brooklyn Promenade, home to breathtaking views of the Manhattan skyline.